diku-dk/futhark-book/introduction.rst

 higher-order functions, which provide programmers with excellent tooling for writing abstract reusable code.

-In :ref:`testing`, :ref:`benchmarking`, and
-:ref:`when-things-go-wrong`, we describe how to work with Futhark in practice.
+In :ref:`practicals` we discuss various practical matters related to Futhark programming.
 We discuss techniques for checking the correctness of Futhark programs using unit tests, demonstrate how to debug Futhark programs using the Futhark debugger, show how to benchmark Futhark programs (on both CPU and GPU hardware), and give suggestions of how to resolve issues that may occur when writing programs in Futhark.
+We also show how to use the Futhark package manager to download libraries of Futhark code.

 In :ref:`interoperability`, we describe how Futhark can be used in concert with Python, to develop, for instance, interactive, real time